 Buffy quietly made her way through the streets of LA, hugging her coat around her even in the warm night.
 Trying to find some protection from the memories that constantly assailed her.
-All around her, the hustle and bustle of city life continued unobserved by the figure making her way wearily through the dark streets.
+All around, the hustle and bustle of city life continued unobserved by the figure making her way wearily through the dark streets.

-She was finding it almost impossible to find even badly paid jobs as a waitress free in the locality of her apartment, and had recently been walking further and further each day in search of work.
+She was finding it almost impossible to find even badly paid jobs as a waitress available in the locality of her apartment, and had recently been walking further and further each day in search of work.
 Her money would hold out for another month on a dull diet of canned foods, but she needed to find work soon.

-Passing by a dark alleyway, which ironically was the same one in which she had retrieved her property from the thief, she felt a strong pull on her arm and stumbled, off balance into the alley.
+Passing by a dark side street, which ironically was the same one in which she had retrieved her property from the thief, she felt a strong pull on her arm and stumbled, off balance into the alley.
 Catching herself on a dumpster, she looked around for the cause of her fall, when behind her she felt a familiar presence.

 “My, aren’t you a pretty little thing?”
 The vampire looked her up and down hungrily, the lust in his expression not entirely for her blood.
-Buffy appraised her adversary pityingly, considering the strength and skill of the last vampire she had fought, this one was small fry.
+Buffy appraised her adversary pityingly; considering the strength and skill of the last vampire she had fought this one was small fry.

 “I just wanted to be left alone.”
 She hit him on his jaw, snapping his head around, “To leave it behind.”
-Her kick connected with the back of his knee, making him crumple to the ground, “But no, you had to pick me
+Her kick connected with the back of his knee, making him crumple to the ground, “But no, you had to pick me for your meal tonight…”

 Shuddering at the pain her power had caused once again, she staggered back from the battered form.
 The desire to kill flowed through her along with the strength that being a slayer provided.
 She repressed that drive, forcing down the adrenaline and need which had flooded through her body at the first sign of danger, feeding on her anguish to make her lash out.
 She wasn’t the slayer anymore.
 That had been left behind, her belief in what she had been fighting for as shattered as her heart.